 So they’re blaming Google for making changes to ChromeOS and that’s why their VPN service doesn’t work on Chromebooks.
 OK, then.
 But I have a Chromebook and need a VPN that works all the time, much like the author of this article.
 99% of the things we’ll do on the Chromebook will be through the Chrome browser so we decided to download the TunnelBear extension.

 I’m always a sucker for snarky advertising and TunnelBear has that down.
 We downloaded the Chrome extension and finished the set up within minutes.
 From there we were up and running.

 Eventually, we ended up purchasing a yearly membership during a Black Friday sale and I’m glad we did.
 TunnelBear connects automatically whenever we go online and allows us to privately go around the internet without the fear of opening our online lives up to hackers who are trying to steal our identity.

-A year of unlimited VPN with TunnelBear runs $59.88 or two years for $99.99 and they accept Visa, MasterCard, AMEX, Bitcoin and Jars of Honey (I told you they were snarky).
+A year of unlimited VPN with TunnelBear runs $59.88 or three years for $120.00 and they accept Visa, MasterCard, AMEX, Bitcoin and Jars of Honey (I told you they were snarky).
 If you decide to sign up, we’d really appreciate it if you use our link.
-We do get a kickback from TunnelBear, which helps us keep up the blog, and it doesn’t cost you any more.
+We do get a kickback from TunnelBear, which helps us keep the blog running, and it doesn’t cost you any more.

 While I was happy with WiTopia, if I’m unable to connect with one of our computers it makes their service useless to us.
 I’m happy with our switch to TunnelBear for now.
 While we switched because TunnelBear works seamlessly with ChromeOS, they also provide programs to use with MacOS, Windows, Android, iPhones and iPads.